shubhomoydas/ad_examples/README.md

 1. **Run code from 'python' folder**.
 The outputs will be generated under 'temp' folder.
 The `pythonw` command is used on OSX, but `python` should be used on Linux.

-2. To avoid import errors, make sure that PYTHONPATH is configured correctly to include the current dir:
+2. To avoid import errors, make sure that `PYTHONPATH` is configured correctly to include the current dir: `.:/usr/local/lib/python`
-.:/usr/local/lib/python

 3. *The run commands are at the top of the python source code files.*

-4. Check the log file in **'python/temp'** folder.
+4. Check the log file in `python/temp` folder.
 Usually it will be named <demo_code>.log.
-Timeseries demos will output logs under the 'python/temp/timeseries' folder.
+Timeseries demos will output logs under the `python/temp/timeseries` folder.

 Active Anomaly Discovery (AAD)